Obtuse Angle

 What are the Properties of Obtuse Angles?

-- Angles lie between a right and a straight angle.
+- Angles that lie between a right and a straight angle.

 Can Two Obtuse Angles be Supplementary?

-Two obtuse angles, each measuring greater than 90° cannot form a supplementary pair of angles as the sum will be greater than 180° which doesn't satisfy the condition of supplementary angles.
+Two obtuse angles, each measuring greater than 90° cannot form a supplementary pair of angles because the sum will be greater than 180°.
+This will not satisfy the condition of supplementary angles in which the sum of two angles is 180°.

 A triangle with 1 obtuse angle and the other two acute angles is an obtuse-angled triangle.
-The sum of all three interior angles will be 180 degrees.
+Although the sum of all three interior angles is 180°.

-An acute angle is the one that measures less than 90 degrees and the angles greater than 90° but less than 180° are obtuse angles.
+An acute angle measures less than 90° and an obtuse angle is greater than 90° but less than 180°.

 How many Degrees is an Obtuse Angle?